-Frosty Woodbridge, author of How to Live a Life of Adventure: The Art of Exploring the World, writes:
+Frosty Woodbridge, author of How to Live a Life of Adventure: The Art of Exploring the World (affiliate link), writes:

 After breaking his back, Matt didn’t sit on his back and die of depression.
 He refused to feel sorry for himself.
 He got back up from the bed and jumped into a wheelchair.
 In fact, he started racing wheelchairs…Instead of accepting his condition as a failure, Feeney engaged metanoia, which means a total consciousness change.
 He moved from fear and defeat to courage.
 He moved toward the light.

 Speaking of light, the above video features Matt Feeney at a Ski for Light event at the Terry Peak ski area in South Dakota.
 Later, Feeney spoke to the KOTA TV news team about teaching adaptive ski turns:

 If they (the skiers) start leaning like they feel like they have to lean to make a turn then they’ll fall.
 So we create rotary movements by looking in the direction we are turning and pointing the outriggers and the ski will start turning.

 His teaching method works for most disabled skiers, especially Rick Finkelstein.

 The Movement, One Man Joins the Uprising, follows a former skier who returns to the slopes years after an injury-induced paralysis.
 Kurt Miller, son of famed ski filmmaker Warren Miller, produced and directed the film.
 The plot revolves around Rick Finkelstein, a Hollywood executive paralyzed from the waist down, as he learns to monoski at Snowmass.

 For six years after his injury Finkelstein refused to return to skiing, a sport he once enjoyed.
 Kurt Miller offered him an opportunity to return to the slopes.
 Finkelstein’s instructor: Matt Feeney, of course.
 During the film, Feeney says: